Harajuku Shopping Guide: 10 Best Shops in Harajuku

 The king of 100 yen shop, DAISO’s Harajuku branch is located in Takeshita Street.
 As all we know, most of items in Daiso costs only 108 yen (including VAT), but I recommend you to go to the Harajuku branch cos first of all it’s huge (3 storied), there are English speaking shop assistance and wide variety of Japanese souvenir items.
 If you are looking for give-away souvenirs for a large number of friends, it’s a great place to shop.

 WEGO is one of the most popular fast fashion retailers, established in Shibuya, Tokyo.
-The shop represents “the street fashion of Shibuya/Harajuku” with “teenager-friendly” very low price.
-Their store is located on Meiji Street and also smaller shop is located on Takeshita Street.
-If you want to shop trendy Harajuku fashion at affordable price, this is the best shop!
+The shop represents “the street fashion of Shibuya/Harajuku” with the “teenager-friendly” price range.
+There are currently two branches in Harajuku area, both located on Takeshita Street.
+If you want to shop trendy Harajuku fashion at affordable price, this is a great shop!

 Alice on Wednesday is an “Alice in Wonderland” themed shop in Harajuku.
 The shop welcomes you with a tiny little door just like in the story and takes you to the world of fairy tale.
 The whole shop and offered products (sweets, accessories and variety goods) are all in Alice-theme.